pebble-dev/pebble-dev.github.io/_posts/2025-03-24-introducing-bobby-our-new-pebble-assistant.md

 Please don't try to use it - bugs in Cobble cause many features of Bobby to misbehave.
 For the time being, Bobby works best with the official Pebble mobile apps.

+## Bonus: a dictation update for Pebble!

+Alongside the launch of Bobby, we are introducing an experimental new feature for all Pebble dictation: you can now set your language to **auto** in the Pebble app's voice language settings.
+This enables you to switch between dictation languages without on the fly without needing to change settings all the time - handy for the multilingual among you!
+We also expect that dictation accuracy should be improved across the board.

+Do note that, for very short utterances (only a syllable or two), the "auto" setting may guess the _wrong_ language.
+If you can't see "auto" in your language list yet, it should show up eventually - or you can [rerun boot](https://boot.rebble.io) to speed it along.
+As always, dictation requires a Rebble subscription.

 ## Privacy

 Every request you make to Bobby is passed to us, and then passed on to Google (twice, actually - first for speech